An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

 \subsection{Diverse Evaluation Strategies}

-\textbf{Basics of Evaluation Strategy.} Our tool is built upon the \textbf{zero-shot capabilities} of LLMs.
-Specifically, we do not provide any human-annotated scores as input.
-Instead, for each evaluation data sample, we construct prompts containing the user requirement \( x \), the generated software artifact \( y \), and the reference solution \( r \).
-These prompts are then fed into the LLM, which generates a response score based on its assessment of the correctness of \( y \).
+\textbf{Basics of Evaluation Strategy.} Following the prior work~\cite{ICE-Score}, our tool leverages the \textit{zero-shot capabilities} of LLMs, which means that we do not provide any human-annotated scores as input to LLMs.
+This choice reduces both manual labeling effort and LLM usage costs.
+For each evaluation data sample, we construct prompts containing the requirement \( x \), the generated software artifact \( y \), and the reference solution \( r \).
+These prompts are then fed into LLMs, which generate the correctness of \( y \).

 Each unique prompt design corresponds to a distinct evaluation strategy.
 By pairing a specific strategy's prompt with an LLM, we form an \emph{evaluator} that generates individual correctness scores in a zero-shot fashion.
 We introduce the prompt designs of five different evaluation strategies as follows: